Mortal/csaudk-submitj/tasks/median/README.md

 is fast enough for the extra point.

-**Hint** for the fast solution: Use two priority queues OR use a balanced binary search tree.
+**Hint** for the fast solution: Use two priority queues OR use a balanced binary search tree, which can be found <a href="https://github.com/Mortal/csaudk-submitj/tree/master/javalib">here</a>.